pvk-96/AeroCode/replit.md

 - Enhanced Java execution simulation to handle complex programs, loops, and user input
 - Improved Python execution simulation with f-strings, loops, and variable handling
 - Added better support for arithmetic expressions and string concatenation in all languages
+- Added professional editor settings panel with font size, word wrap, and minimap controls
+- Implemented code history system with local storage and timestamp tracking
+- Added auto-save functionality with 30-second intervals when enabled
+- Enhanced toolbar with formatting, history, and settings buttons
+- Improved user experience with modal panels for settings and history management
+- Added visual feedback for all editor state changes and configurations

 ## Development Status
 - ✓ Project initialization